Project

 About This Implementation

 This is a Ruby port of the original POML library developed by Microsoft, which was originally implemented in JavaScript/TypeScript and Python.
-This Ruby gem is designed to be fully compatible with the original POML specification and will closely follow the development of the original library to maintain feature parity.
+This Ruby gem is designed to be fully compatible with the original POML specification and has been synchronized with version 0.0.9 of the original library to maintain complete feature parity.

 The 5-minute guide to POML